PUBLIC HEALTH EMERGENCY PREPAREDNESS (PHEP)

-Three Rivers Health, along with the resources of VDH, works with local government, healthcare providers, law enforcement, fire and rescue, schools, and non-profits to ensure integration of agency resources in community emergency planning.
-Three Rivers Health participates in state and local emergency trainings as well as conducts emergency training for our professionals.
+Three Rivers Health District, along with the resources of VDH, works with local government, healthcare providers, law enforcement, fire and rescue, schools, and non-profits to ensure integration of agency resources in community emergency planning.
+Three Rivers Health District participates in state and local emergency trainings as well as conducts emergency training for our professionals.

-We make it our mission to effectively respond to any emergency impacting the public health of our communities through an all-hazard approach to preparation, collaboration, education and rapid intervention.
-Our efforts involve state, regional and local partners working toward common goals to enhance readiness during an infectious disease outbreak such as pandemic flu, a bioterrorism event, a nuclear disaster, or a natural disaster such as a hurricane.
+We support the public health of our communities through an all-hazard approach to preparation, collaboration, education and rapid intervention.
+Our efforts involve state, regional and local partners working toward common goals to enhance readiness during an infectious disease outbreak such as pandemic flu, COVID-19, a bioterrorism event, a nuclear disaster, or a natural disaster such as a hurricane.

 Funding to support these efforts is provided through grants from the U.S. Centers for Disease Control and Prevention, U.S. Health Resources Services Administration and the U.S. Department of Homeland Security.

 Public Health Emergency Preparedness Coordinator

 The Medical Reserve Corps is a national network of locally led units of medical professionals and support volunteers.
 The Three Rivers Health Medical Reserve Corps began in 2008.
 Volunteers support the health district in both emergency and non-emergency situations.
 The MRC collaborates with local hospitals, local county governments, the American Red Cross, and community emergency response teams (CERT) to increase capacity in emergencies.
 The MRC also participates in education, training, and exercises.
 For more information or to volunteer.

 MRC units throughout the state actively improve and protect their community’s public health by supporting:

 - Efforts to provide medical services to at-risk populations.

 - Volunteer emergency preparedness training and exercises.